Guilford Courthouse National Military Park: Battlefield preservation

-In 1886, local resident David Schenck initiated plans to gain control of land to commemorate the Guilford Courthouse battleground as a park.
+In 1886, local resident David Schenck initiated plans to gain control of the land to commemorate the Guilford Courthouse battleground as a park.
 The following year, he chartered the non-profit Guilford Battle Ground Company (GBGC) to advance such efforts.
 From an early date, he planned on the group's donating the property it purchased to the federal government.
 When the US Congress finally established Guilford Courthouse as a national military park in 1917, the GBGC turned over its 125 acre at no charge.
 Without David Schenck's generosity, it is entirely possible that the park would not exist today.

 Although generous in starting the park, the years of control by the GBGC left a mixed legacy.
 First, Schenck did not preserve the terrain in its approximate historical state, but beautified the landscape for a pleasing experience.
 Before the grounds were established as a military park, state historical societies began to erect monuments in the area purchased by the GBGC.
 Although well-meant, these monuments and interpretations were not based on researched evidence and were often constructed in convenient, if inaccurate, locations.

 Second, he adopted an interpretation of the battle that encompassed a much smaller area than is indicated by contemporary accounts.
 Historians believe his limited funds, coupled with landowners' demanding top dollar, influenced his interpretation.
-This mis-led researchers and historical groups who relied on his work; they placed historical monuments and markers in the wrong spots.
-It also hampered government efforts to acquire land or resist development in areas outside the original area designated as battleground by Schenck.
+This misled researchers and historical groups who relied on his work; they placed historical monuments and markers in the wrong spots.
+It also hampered government efforts to acquire land or resist development in areas outside the original area designated as a battleground by Schenck.
 Since his time, the expanding city of Greensboro approached and encircled the park with private development, destroying some battlefield areas.
 When the National Park Service assumed responsibility for the park, their historians and researchers sought to clarify the accuracy of the locations of the battle.
 The renewed accuracy places many of the monuments in locations that had very little reference to the actual battle.

 Today, the National Park Service has moved beyond Schenck's interpretation of the battle with a more researched understanding of the battle's events.
 It hopes to reconstruct the battlefield and its monuments to be consistent with historical evidence.
 A revived Guilford Battleground Company supports preservation efforts for Guilford Courthouse National Military Park and Colonial Heritage Center, where British forces assembled for their advance.

 The park is linked by a bicycle path to the adjoining Greensboro Country Park, and residents use both for jogging and cycling.

 Administrative history

 The military park was established on March 2, 1917.
-It was transferred from the War Department to the National Park Service August 10, 1933.
+It was transferred from the War Department to the National Park Service on August 10, 1933.
 As with all historic areas administered by the National Park Service, the military park was listed on the National Register of Historic Places in 1966, when it was established.
 The park's nomination was substantially updated in 1996, and in 2001 it was designated a National Historic Landmark.